Muhammad Ajmal Cheema: Political career

-He was elected to the Provincial Assembly of the Punjab as an independent candidate from PP-97 Faisalabad-I in the 2018 Punjab provincial election.
+He elected as a member of Provincial Assembly of the Punjab as an independent candidate from PP-97 Faisalabad-I Chak Jhumra in 2018 Punjab provincial election.
 He received 42,405 votes and defeated Ali Afzal Sahi, a candidate of the PTI.

-He joined the PTI following his election.
+He joined the PTI after won the election.

 On 12 September 2018, he was inducted into the provincial Punjab cabinet of Chief Minister Sardar Usman Buzdar.
 On 13 September 2018, he was appointed as Provincial Minister of Punjab for Bait-ul-Mal and Social Welfare.

 He was removed from the charge of provincial minister of Punjab for Baitul Maal and Social Welfare on 19 July 2019.

 He was being accused of adultery/supported in adultery of the same Baitul Maal and Social Welfare underage girls he was custodian of.

 On 21 May 2022, was de-seated due to vote against party policy for the Chief Minister of Punjab election on 16 April 2022.

 He ran as a candidate of the PML(N) in the subsequent by-election of July 2022, but was unsuccessful.
 He received 54,266 votes and was defeated by Ali Afzal Sahi, a candidate of the PTI.

 He ran as a candidate of the Istehkam-e-Pakistan Party in the 2024 Pakistani general election from PP-98 Faisalabad-I, but was unsuccessful again for the 3rd time.
 He received 25,266 votes and was defeated by Junaid Afzal Sahi, a candidate of the PTI.